The value of a Hyde social tenancy 2019/20

 £60m – Savings in reduced police call-outs and the cost of crime.

-Our summary of the report (PDF, 1.0MB) includes some personal stories of our customers, which really bring this social value to life, and an outline of the benefits to the Treasury.
+Our summary of the Value to Society report (PDF, 1.0MB) includes some personal stories of our customers, which really bring this social value to life, and an outline of the benefits to the Treasury.

-Read the 2019/20 update (PDF, 6.4MB) to the Value of a Hyde social tenancy report, to understand how we quantify the social impact we are having as an organisation.
+Read the 2019/20 Value of a Hyde social tenancy report (PDF, 6.4MB), to understand how we quantify the social impact we are having as an organisation.

 The reporting criteria (PDF, 3.9MB) provides a summary of how Sonnet modelled and calculated the values.